oracle/terraform-provider-oci/website/docs/r/core_volume_group_backup.html.markdown

 * `time_created` - The date and time the volume group backup was created.
 This is the time the actual point-in-time image of the volume group data was taken.
 Format defined by RFC3339.
 * `time_request_received` - The date and time the request to create the volume group backup was received.
 Format defined by RFC3339.
 * `type` - The type of backup.
 * `unique_size_in_mbs` - The aggregate size used by the volume group backup, in MBs.
-It is typically smaller than sizeInMBs, depending on the space consumed on the volume group and whether the backup is full or incremental.
+It is typically smaller than `size_in_mbs`, depending on the space consumed on the volume group and whether the backup is full or incremental.
 * `volume_backup_ids` - OCIDs for the backups in this volume group backup.
 * `volume_group_id` - The OCID of the source volume group.